The Best Affordable Used 4x4s: 12 Models Compared

 Many people would like a 4x4 vehicle, whether it is out of necessity or strictly for fun.
-Here of a list of 4x4 vehicles that can be found fairly cheap on the used car market in the U.S. They range from very small to very large, and from spartan to rather luxurious, so there should be something here for almost everyone.
+Here is a list of 4x4 vehicles that can be found fairly cheap on the used car market in the U.S. They range from fairly small to very large and from Spartan to rather luxurious, so there should be something here for almost everyone.

 - Jeep Cherokee XJ

 - Suzuki Samurai

 - Toyota Pickup